Written by Natasha Kiemel-Incorvaia, Registered Psychologist | Last updated: December 2025

-Telehealth Psychologist - Natasha Kiemel
+Online Psychologist for Anxiety | Natasha Kiemel

 Anxiety is a complex biological response to a threat which involves several systems in your body.
 These systems include your brain, stress hormones, nervous system, cardiovascular system, digestive system, immune system, respiratory system and others.
 This threat can be real or perceived.

 The severity of your symptoms of anxiety can be proportionate or disproportionate to a threat.
 If anxiety is based on fact, an anxious response can be the difference between life and death.
 In less severe circumstances anxiety can also help you make better informed decisions for yourself.
+For many people, anxiety develops alongside ongoing stress, especially when their nervous system is under constant pressure over time.
+You can read more about how stress affects the body on our stress information page.

 However, if based on feelings rather than facts, an anxious response can lead to you to engage in behaviours which may negatively impact your life.
 These can include withdrawal, avoidance, procrastination and self-sabotaging behaviours.
+Over time, ongoing anxiety and stress can also affect your motivation, energy and sense of purpose, sometimes contributing to feelings of exhaustion or burnout.
+To learn more about this, visit our motivation and burnout page.

 It is important to remember your brain is primarily wired for survival.
 This means your brain is just trying to keep you safe, the best way it knows how, even if this means there are negative consequences for you in the short and long term.